Alcest: Souvenirs d'un autre monde and Écailles de lune (2007–2011)

 After being a one-man project for eight years, Alcest became a duo in 2009 when Winterhalter (pictured in 2016) joined as drummer.

-After having signed to Prophecy Productions in March 2007, Alcest's debut studio album Souvenirs d'un autre monde was released in early August of the same year, and drew comparisons with the likes of My Bloody Valentine and Jesu.
+After signing to Prophecy Productions in March 2007, Alcest's debut studio album, Souvenirs d'un autre monde, was released in August of that year, and drew comparisons with My Bloody Valentine and Jesu.
 According to Pitchfork's Brandon Stosuy, the album "isn't black metal at all", and compared it to "a lighter take on Jesu shoegazing".

 In August 2007, Tristesse hivernale was released by Northern Silence Productions as a split with French black metal band Angmar.
-The band also released a split EP with the French band Les Discrets on 30 November 2009.
+The band released a split EP with the French band Les Discrets on 30 November 2009.

-Alcest's second studio album, Écailles de lune (Scales of the Moon), was released on 29 March 2010.
-It was a highly anticipated album and was received with generally positive reviews from music critics, with AllMusic's Ned Raggett writing that the album "makes the most of its compelling fusion of black metal's theatricality and the after-echoes of shoegaze's propensity for utterly enveloping a listener, even if bandleader Neige approached that sound unconsciously at first."
+Alcest's anticipated second studio album, Écailles de lune (Scales of the Moon), was released on 29 March 2010.
+It was received with generally positive reviews from critics.
+AllMusic's Ned Raggett wrote that the album "makes the most of its compelling fusion of black metal's theatricality and the after-echoes of shoegaze's propensity for utterly enveloping a listener, even if bandleader Neige approached that sound unconsciously at first."